avillar/bblocks-wf4ever/_sources/ro/SemanticAnnotation/description.md

 The RDF graph SHOULD mention the resources identified by `ao:annotatesResource`, preferably by using their URIs as subject or object of RDF statements.

-## Properties

-- `@id` : Unique identifier for the annotation
-- `@type` : Must be SemanticAnnotation
-- `body` : URI pointing to an RDF Graph containing semantic annotation content
-- `annotatesResource` : The resource(s) that this annotation describes
-- `created` : Creation date of the annotation
-- `creator` : The agent who created this annotation

 ## Relations

 - Annotates resources via `ao:annotatesResource`